ctlee/casc/README.md

 ## License

-This project is licensed under the ...
-License - see the [COPYING.md](COPYING.md) file for details
+This project is licensed under the GNU Lesser General Public License v2.1 - please see the [COPYING.md](COPYING.md) file for details.

 ## Acknowledgments

-This project is supported by grants...
+This project is supported by the National Institutes of Health under grant numbers P41-GM103426, T32-GM008326, and R01-GM31749.
+It's also supported in part by the National Science Foundation under awards DMS-CM1620366 and DMS-FRG1262982.